mattriley/agile-avatars/README.md

 - [x] Not trivial to implement with vanilla JavaScript
 - [x] No suitable built-in Node.js equivalent exists
 - [x] No alternative that more closely matches the need exists\
-      <small>This library was built with the specific constraints of Agile Avatars in mind.</small>
+      <span class="text-gray">This library was built with the specific constraints of Agile Avatars in mind.</span>
 - [x] No alternative with fewer dependencies exists
 - [ ] Widely used
 - [x] Usage is isolated